praw-dev/praw/docs/getting_started/authentication.rst

     No benefit is really gained from this in script or web apps.
-The one exception is for when a script or web app has multiple end users, this will allow you to give Reddit the information needed in order to distinguish different users of your app from each other (as the supplied device id *should* be a unique string per both device (in the case of a web app, server) and user (in the case of a web app, browser session).
+The one exception is for when a script or web app has multiple end users, this will allow you to give Reddit the information needed in order to distinguish different users of your app from each other (as the supplied device ID *should* be a unique string per both device (in the case of a web app, server) and user (in the case of a web app, browser session).